Manipulating and Measuring Model Interpretability: Experiment 4: Outlier Focus and Detection of Mistakes

-Participants went through the exact same training phase as in the first two experiments.
-For each apartment during the testing phase, participants were first shown the model's prediction and were asked to indicate how confident they were that the model was correct.
-Then they were asked to make their own prediction of the apartment's price and to indicate how confident they were in this prediction.
-To simplify the design and remove potential sources of anchoring, we did not ask participants to simulate the model's prediction in this experiment.
+The training phase was the same as in the first two experiments (except with fewer apartments).
+In the testing phase, participants were shown eight apartments, described above.
+For each apartment, participants were first shown the model's prediction and asked to state their confidence in that prediction.
+They were then asked for their own prediction of the apartment's selling price and to state their confidence in this prediction.
+To remove the potential for anchoring, participants were not asked to guess what the model would predict for each apartment.